AstrobioMike/NASA-GeneLab-working/README.md

-# mock-temp

-## Bioinformatics pipeline for diversity amplicon Illumina sequencing Data
+# Bioinformatics pipeline for diversity amplicon Illumina sequencing Data

 **Date:** May 13, 2020
 **Revision:** A